Towards neural reinforcement learning for large deviations in nonequilibrium systems with memory: Introduction

 \section{Introduction}

 Large-deviation theory provides a foundational framework for stochastic systems out of equilibrium \cite{Derrida_2007, touchette1,touchette2,Ellis1,Ellis2006}.
-The framework defines key quantities analogous to the free energy and the entropy in equilibrium statistical physics, the \textit{scaled cumulant generating function} and the \textit{rate function}; these characterize fluctuations of time-averaged observables.
+The framework defines key quantities analogous to the free energy and the entropy in equilibrium statistical physics, the \textit{scaled cumulant generating function} (SCGF) and the \textit{rate function}; these characterize fluctuations of time-averaged observables and are therefore relevant for understanding rare events (atypical behavior) in applications ranging from biology to finance \cite{large_deviations_bio,large_deviations_finance}.
 For systems without memory (Markov processes), there is a concrete theoretical procedure based on spectral calculations to obtain the large-deviation quantities.
 However, except in simple toy models, this analytical procedure becomes complicated, necessitating numerical methods.

 In recent years, many computational techniques have been developed to simulate and analyze rare events in systems out of equilibrium.
 Prominent approaches include cloning \cite{Lecomte_2007, giardina} which is based on population dynamics of trajectories, and transition path sampling which relies on importance sampling of trajectories \cite{Bolhuis,Asghar2024}.
-More recently, with the objective of leveraging the efficiency of machine learning in large-deviation computations, frameworks based on reinforcement learning have been developed with successful demonstrations on several Markov systems \cite{rose, diffusive,gillman2022reinforcement, Whitelam_2020}.

-Notably, there has still been limited exploration of large-deviation computations for processes where memory plays an important role.
+Notably, there has still been limited exploration of large-deviation computations for non-Markov systems, even though memory plays an important role in many real-world scenarios \cite{long_range,inter_cellular_memory,infection_non_Markov, glass_memory}.
 A reliable computational framework arguably has more significance for non-Markov processes as memory dependence in general precludes the application of analytical methods.
 An implementation of cloning for memory-dependent processes can be found in~\cite{cavallaro}.